 - Perfect texture: Roasted cauliflower soup is creamy and smooth, never too thick or watery.

-- Versatile in taste and style: With cauliflower, the sky is your limit in terms of using spices.
+- Customizable and adaptable recipe: With cauliflower, the sky is your limit in terms of using spices.
 Curry?
 Why not.
 Roasted garlic, cumin, Aleppo pepper, and sumac?
 Perfect.
 Black pepper and turmeric?
 Bring it on.
 Harissa and preserved lemon?
 Of course.
 You can experiment away until infinity.

 - Cauliflower - Fresh cauliflower or pre-chopped cauliflower to save time.
 Just make sure it's fresh and not previously frozen.